CharlesPikachu/videodl/README.md

 # 🆕 What's New

+- 2025-11-26: Released videofetch v0.2.1 - add/fix support for more video platforms and perform some code optimizations.
 - 2025-11-21: Released videofetch v0.2.0 - code refactored and extensive support added for downloading videos from many additional platforms.